 - Student poster contest

-Save the date for this important glass science and technology meeting.
+Make plans to attend this important glass science and technology meeting.
 ACerS Glass & Optical Materials Division is the ICG 2019 host.

 ICG 2019 Congress President

 Missouri University of Science & Technology

 - Jane Cook (Corning Museum of Glass, USA)